zoezheng04/RISC-V-CPU/statements/gurjan.md

 ### Creating the Design

-To implement the Sign Extend, I used the table of the different types of sign extends possible, which was given in the lectures.
+To implement the Sign Extend, I used the table outlining the different types of sign extends, which was provided in the lectures.

 ![](images/instructions_tables.png)

-As you can see in the table, there are 5 types of sign extend which are all needed to run the reference and f1 programmes.
-Therefore ImmSrc will need to be 3 bits as opposed to 2, which is what was shown in the diagram in the lectures.
+As you can see in the table, there are 5 types of sign extend which are needed to run the reference and f1 programmes.
+Therefore, ImmSrc will need to be 3 bits as opposed to 2, which is what was shown in the lecture diagram.

-I then created the file as required, for which the code can be seen below.
+I then created the file, for which the code can be seen below.

 ```System Verilog
 module SignExtend#(